 Risk type Risk description Impact of risk How we mitigate these risks Liquidity Risk Funds are sometimes unable to sell an investment when they want to or are forced to accept a lower price than would be expected in normal conditions.
 Potential that the Scheme is unable to meet monetary obligations in a timely manner.
 Risk of lower investment returns if assets are required to be sold at depressed prices.
-The SIPO sets Strategic Asset Allocation benchmarks for the cash asset class for each Fund to ensure sufficient liquidity to meet demands for payments.
-In addition, the Funds hold a diversified range of assets with a high level of liquidity.
-Active Management Risk Our investment managers actively manage the investments held in our Funds.
-Decisions made by the investment managers (such as how they will allocate money between asset classes, investment sectors and individual investments) may improve or reduce Fund returns.
-Potential for lower returns if our investment managers choose investments that underperform the market or the Fund's benchmark.
+The SIPO sets Strategic Asset Allocation benchmarks for the cash asset class for each fund to ensure sufficient liquidity to meet demands for payments.
+In addition, the funds hold a diversified range of assets with a high level of liquidity.
+Active Management Risk Our investment managers actively manage the investments held in our funds.
+Decisions made by the investment managers (such as how they will allocate money between asset classes, investment sectors and individual investments) may improve or reduce fund returns.
+Potential for lower returns if our investment managers choose investments that underperform the market or the fund's benchmark.
 The SIPO sets criteria to monitor the performance of our investment managers.
 We can change investment managers at any time if we are not satisfied with their performance.
-Concentration Risk A Fund(s) investments may be concentrated in a particular region/country, sector or security.
-The outlook for a specific security, group of securities or region/country may deteriorate due to a variety of factors, including demand for its goods/ service, management changes, regulatory changes, competitor activities or geopolitical events.
-Potential for lower returns where a Fund invests in a particular region/ country, or group or individual securities that do not perform.
-Our Funds hold a diversified exposure of assets, to reduce concentration to single region/ country, sectors or companies.
+Concentration Risk A fund investments may be concentrated in a particular region/country, sector or security.
+The outlook for a specific security, group of securities or region/country may deteriorate due to a variety of factors, including demand for its goods/service, management changes, regulatory changes, competitor activities or geopolitical events.
+Potential for lower returns where a fund invests in a particular region/ country, or group or individual securities that do not perform.
+Our funds hold a diversified exposure of assets, to reduce concentration to single region/country, sectors or companies.
 By diversifying investments, we lower the concentration risk.
 Counterparty Risk The risk that any counterparty subject to a financial contract defaults or is otherwise unable to fulfil its obligations.
 Potential for lower investment returns due to a transaction having to be replaced with one on less favourable terms.
 When selecting counterparties to transact with, the investment managers follow a due diligence process.
 Derivative Risk Derivatives are financial contracts whose value is dependent on, or derived from, the value of one or more underlying assets (such as equities, fixed interest, commodities, currency, or cash).
-Derivatives provide exposure to an underlying asset without the need to buy or sell that asset.
-The Scheme and any funds that the Scheme invest into may use derivatives for the purpose of risk management (particularly in managing interest rate and currency risk), to enhance performance or to optimise investment strategy Derivatives may not perform in line with expectations, resulting in unexpected gains or losses and increased volatility.
+Derivatives may not perform in line with expectations, resulting in unexpected gains or losses and increased volatility.
 Investment managers may enter into derivative contracts as permitted under the SIPO.
 Derivative exposures are monitored daily by investment managers.
-Derivatives are not used to leverage the Funds as at the date of the current SIPO.
+Derivatives are not used to leverage the funds as at the date of the current SIPO.
+Derivatives provide exposure to an underlying asset without the need to buy or sell that asset.
+The Scheme and any funds that the Scheme invest into may use derivatives for the purpose of risk management (particularly in managing interest rate and currency risk), to enhance performance or to optimise investment strategy implementation.